 Vulnerability Assessment deals with the natural, socio-economic vulnerability, housing vulnerability and the environmental vulnerability.
-After knowing the existing hazards and potential vulnerabilities, risk analysis will be carried out.
+Risk analysis has been carried out in view of the existing hazards and potential vulnerabilities.

-HVCR Assessment will also include resource inventory /capacity analysis, preparedness analysis in terms of network of communication systems, public distribution systems, storage facilities, transportation facilities, medical facilities, fire stations, emergency shelters with their capacity, presence of NGOs and other volunteers etc so as to enable quick response.
+HVCR Assessment will also include resource inventory /capacity analysis, preparedness analysis in terms of network of communication systems, public distribution systems, storage facilities, transportation facilities, medical facilities, fire stations, emergency shelters with their capacity, presence of NGOs and other volunteers etc. so as to enable quick response.